wasakredit/dotnet-checkout-sdk/README.md

 If your platform only handles one Partner, you can use the Singleton implementation of the AuthenticationClient and WasaKreditClient.

-If your platform will handle multiple Partners on in the same application scope, you need to create instances of AuthenticationClient and WasaKreditClient for each Partner.
+If your platform will handle multiple Partners in the same application scope, you need to create instances of AuthenticationClient and WasaKreditClient for each Partner.

 ### Initialization single partner